Ekso Bionics Holdings, Inc. (EKSO): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Early development was significantly supported by research grants, including funding from the Defense Advanced Research Projects Agency (DARPA) for projects like the Human Universal Load Carrier (HULC).
-Venture capital followed before the company went public.
+Initial development was heavily supported by government research grants, most notably from the Defense Advanced Research Projects Agency (DARPA) for the Human Universal Load Carrier (HULC) project.
+Venture capital funding followed this early grant-based support before the company went public.

 Year Key Event Significance

-2011 Rebranded from Berkeley Bionics to Ekso Bionics Marked a strategic shift towards medical and commercial exoskeleton applications, moving beyond purely military projects.
+2011 Rebranded from Berkeley Bionics to Ekso Bionics.
+Signaled a strategic shift away from purely military projects toward medical and commercial markets.

 Ekso Bionics Holdings, Inc. (EKSO) Ownership Structure